johnhayn-es/johnhayn-es/_posts/2020-01-27-seo-for-github-pages.md

 * I also published details of other local bands that don't have websites websites - I'm hoping that, by mentioning them on our site, our review/recommendation of them could index

 ## Next Steps
-There's still a few thing left to do:
+There's still a few things left to do:

 * Youtube videos; obviously we'll post clips of the music we play, but I also want to shoot some videos targeting the questions our audience will ask.
 YouTube videos are rich in meta info and should make a significant difference to those pages (I think the videos themselves rank within the results, so should help with domain authority on the topic)
 * Optimising the Open Graph content to include `if` statements, to pull in the page/post content when it's there